 - A copy of your honors proposal.

 - A brief statement explaining: (1) how a fellowship through the McKinley Honors Fellowship Program will support success for your project; (2) why you believe you will be a good role model for students who are considering honors for their senior year.

-- A brief, informal statement of recommendation emailed from your thesis adviser (this is sent directly to email@example.com).
+- A brief, informal statement of recommendation from your research adviser submitted on this Faculty Recommendation Form.

 The Peer Mentoring Program seeks to ensure access for students interested in STEM subjects, including those from social groups historically underrepresented in these fields (such as students of color and students who are first in their families to attend college).
 Incoming students who intend to major in math, computer science, engineering or science are paired with a returning student who usually majors in the same field.
 Mentors and mentees participate in networking, support and social activities throughout the academic year.

 Established in 1995, this program has been funded continuously by a grant from the Howard Hughes Medical Institute and a gift from Janet McKinley ’76.